 Money raised from our fundraisers go toward camperships for youth, supplement the difference between the cost of camp and the price we charge families, supplies and food at camp, and for projects to make camp better (repairs and additions for the campers.)

 We are strategically adding to our Board of Directors.
 We are looking for passionate individuals looking to make a difference for youth with Type 1 diabetes.
 We have an active fundraising board.
-If you are interested in learning more about joining the Board of Directors, contact our Board Chairman at email@example.com.
+If you are interested in learning more about joining the Board of Directors, contact Jenna White at email@example.com.

 The Diabetes Youth Foundation of Indiana is the owner of the campground.
 It is the only camp in Indiana that is specifically owned and operated for youth with Type 1 diabetes.